-Impacts Outcome Area Performance Measure Baseline Target Result Participation Rationale for target- setting.
-At 96 per cent, London's participation rate exceeds the best performing national Participation of 16- and 17-year- olds in education or training (annual measure, December each year) Combined NEET and not known measure of 16- and 17-year- olds (annual measure, 96.0 per cent 4.0 per cent 96.0 percent 4.0 per cent jurisdictions in the OECD's education benchmarks for 'higher secondary' education (15- to 19-year-olds).
-The priorities are around the make-up of December each year) Apprenticeship starts by 16- to 18-year-olds (annual measure at the end of each academic year 1.8 per cent 2.0 per cent (Assumes more entrants will result from improved careers guidance and more effective working between apprenticeship providers and local authorities) participation and closing gaps Close gaps between White and non-White participation rates White participation rate is 94.8 per cent.
+Outcome area Performance measure Baseline Target result Participation Rationale for target- setting.
+At 96 per cent, London's participation rate exceeds the best performing national jurisdictions in the OECD's education benchmarks for 'higher secondary' education (15- to 19-year-olds).
+The priorities are around the make-up of participation and closing gaps Participation of 16- and 17-year-olds in education or training (annual measure, December each year) 96.0 per cent 96.0 percent Combined NEET and not known measure of 16- and 17-year-olds (annual measure, December each year) 4.0 per cent 4.0 per cent Apprenticeship starts by 16- to 18-year-olds (annual measure at the end of each academic year 1.8 per cent 2.0 per cent (Assumes more entrants will result from improved careers guidance and more effective working between apprenticeship providers and local authorities) Close gaps between White and non-White participation rates White participation rate is 94.8 per cent.
 Non-White rate is 97.1 per cent (a gap of 2.3 percentage points) Reduce gap by 0.58 percentage point (approximately a quarter of the current gap, mainly achieved by retention at age 17).